 Students are only able to complete one application form per UCAS cycle, during which they can select up to five universities to apply to.
 In addition to selecting where and what a student wishes to study, a personal statement is also required for universities to get of an overview of you as a potential enrolee at their institution.

-There are a variety of different UCAS application deadlines to meet depending on the type of course and study level you wish to pursue.
 For example, the University of Cambridge, University of Oxford, medicine, veterinary medicine and dentistry applicants must apply by October 15th each year, but for the majority of courses for EU students, the 15th January is when all applications must be submitted.

 International students from outside the EU can still submit their application up to the June 30th.